 Employer-mandated drug tests aren’t very fun: You have to fill and handle a cup of your own body-warm urine so it can be tested for illicit substances—sometimes while being watched by a lab employee.
 While a healthy chunk of American employers still require prospective employees to piss in a plastic jar, the practice has largely fallen out of favor at mainstream media companies.
 Largely—but not entirely.

 Did you know that The New York Times drug-tests its employees?
 Or The Washington Post?
 Or—as one former employee recently told us—The New York Daily News?
 We were surprised as well!
 So we began asking around, using the testimony of spokespeople (if they talked to us) and current or former employees (if they didn’t) to assemble the list below.
+(Also: Here is a list of media companies that do not require drug tests.)

 If we missed any companies, hop in below (or shoot us an email).